 Tardy Policy: Students are expected to arrive at school by the designated time.
-Students who are not in their classroom or arrive at school after the final bell rings must report to the office to get a pass.
-The classroom teacher will mark the student tardy.
+Students must be in their classroom at the 8:15 bell or they are considered tardy.
+Students who arrive at school after the final bell rings must report to the office with a parent/guardian to sign-in for the day and to get an unexcused tardy pass.
+If the student is dropped off before the 8:15 bell, but is not in the classroom by the 8:15 bell, the classroom teacher will mark the student as tardy.
 Tardies will be excused with a doctor's note.
-Students who are not picked up within 30 minutes of the school day ending will also be considered tardy.
-Students who receive four tardies within a grading period will receive a letter from the Principal.
+Students who are not picked up by 2:50 pm will also be considered tardy.
+Students who receive four tardies within a grading period will receive a courtesy letter from the principal.
 Two additional tardies within the same grading period will result in a referral to the Intervention and Appeal Committee.
-Detentions may be assigned by the Intervention and Appeal Committee as a consequence for tardiness.
+Detentions may be assigned by the Intervention and Appeal Committee as a consequence of tardiness.

 A student is tardy when the student is not in his or her assigned seat or station when the bell rings.
 A tardy is excused only if the student is late for one of the reasons described in "Absence Policies" above.
-Examples of unexcused tardies include: oversleeping, shopping trips, pleasure trips, car problems, heavy traffic, returning for forgotten items.
+Examples of unexcused tardies include oversleeping, shopping trips, pleasure trips, car problems, heavy traffic, and returning for forgotten items.